 “I will go for the roast chicken and plain white rice,” said my client.
 “I don’t want anything fancy for lunch.”

 “Me too,” said the business partner.

 As we waited for our food to arrive, the conversation went from business to politics and the scandalous lives of our local celebrities.

-Now, dear reader, you must be warned that eating out with a Nairobi woman, swanky or otherwise, is no mean feat.
+Now, dear reader, you must be warned that having lunch with a Nairobi woman, swanky or otherwise, is no mean feat.
 It is like getting into a marriage.
 You must be physically, psychologically, emotionally and financially prepared.

-Presently, the food arrives and I cannot wait to dig in.
+Presently, the lunch arrives and I cannot wait to dig in.
 But before I even plunge my spoon into my simmering dish of delicious pilau, my client calls back the waiter.

 “What is this?” she asks.